Prestbury Village, Gloucestershire

-Ghosts of Prestbury, Gloucestershire
+Ghosts of Prestbury Village

 The most famous ghost in Prestbury is the Black Abbot.
-The Black Abbot is regularly seen in the church and in the churchyard.
+The Black Abbot is regularly seen in the church and the churchyard.
 He is most often seen during Christmas and Easter and treads the same path every time.

 Another famous ghost is the charging horseman.
-He has been appearing riding his white horse, especially at Easter and Christmas.
+He has been riding his white horse, especially at Easter and Christmas.
 He would gallop his way through the Shaw Green Lane and the Burgage.
-He was rumoured to have been killed by a Lancastrian arrow on May 4, 1471 while on his way to the Edward IV camp during the War of the Roses.
+He was rumoured to have been killed by a Lancastrian arrow on May 4, 1471, while on his way to the Edward IV camp during the War of the Roses.

 Another ghostly horseman is the Headless Horseman.
-He rides through Mill Street and according to local legends; he was a royal dispatch rider who was on his way from Sudeley Castle to Gloucester.
+He rides through Mill Street, and according to local legends, he was a royal dispatch rider who was on his way from Sudeley Castle to Gloucester.
 He was knocked off the horse by a thin wire.
 He was executed by beheading after the interrogation of The Roundheads of Prestbury.

 The Sundial Cottage is haunted by a young girl who loves to play the spinet.
-She has been seen on numerous occasions and her music has been heard by a family during World War II when they took refuge in the cottage.
+She has been seen on numerous occasions, and her music has been heard by a family during World War II when they took refuge in the cottage.

 The Plough Inn

 At the Plough Inn, sounds of horse’s hooves can be heard, and herders have had difficulty getting their sheep, dogs and horses past the inn.

 Ghost Hunts in South West

 Prestbury means “Priests fortified place” from the Anglo-Saxon words preost meaning priest and burh meaning a fortified manor.
 The village was mentioned as Preosdabyrig in 899-904.
 It also has an appearance on the Doomsday Book of 1086.